xiao-villamor/ipm_backend/README.md

 This repo is wrapper to the Hasura API given in IPM.
 The api add functionalities required to do the assingment 3.
+The url of the base api is down raplace it with your url

 ---